vidhanti-surya/spam-classifier/updated.md

-A has been added for demo only.
+A new file has been added for demo only.